kamalbuilds/solmate-the-solana-defi-ai-agent/README.md

-# 🤖 SolMate : Your Reliable Friend in your Defi Journey on Solana
+# 🤖 SolMate : Your Reliable AI Companion in your Defi Journey on Solana

 > A Dapp Where Multiple specialized autonomous AI agents with powerful tools work together to analyze, recommend, and execute optimal DeFi strategies while maintaining user-defined risk parameters and portfolio goals powered by Solana Agent Kit & Langchain.